psf/request-for/2020-pip/RFP.md

 The [pip codebase](https://github.com/pypa/pip) is licensed under the [MIT License](https://github.com/pypa/pip/blob/master/LICENSE.txt).
 All work submitted or dependencies added must be compliant with this license.

-The backend codebase is in Python.
+The codebase is in Python.
 The pip documentation is built using reStructuredText and Sphinx.

 Potential proposers should be comfortable with Python, and will have support from an additional contractor focused on user interface and user experience design to advise on command line experience improvements.